 6.1 Introduction (informative)

-Using a formal language like XML Schema, specified in XML Schema Part 1: Structures Second EditionXML Schema Part 1: Structures Second Edition, to describe conformance requirements can avoid some of the ambiguity inherent with using English prose alone, while allowing the use of existing commercial tools to facilitate testing and validation.
+Using a formal language like XML Schema, specified in XML Schema Part 1: Structures Second Edition, to describe conformance requirements can avoid some of the ambiguity inherent with using English prose alone, while allowing the use of existing commercial tools to facilitate testing and validation.

-NOTE: The following provisions are derived in part from Good Practice 11 at QA Framework: Specification GuidelinesW3C QA Framework: Specification

-Guidelines, Formal Languages, Good Practice E. and Guidelines for the use of formal languages in IETF specificationsGuidelines for the use of formal languages in IETF specifications.
+The following provisions are derived in part from Good Practice 11 at QA Framework: Specification Guidelines and Guidelines for the use of formal languages in IETF specifications.

 6.2 Using XML Schema

-XML Schema, as specified in XML Schema Part 1: Structures Second EditionXML Schema Part 1: Structures Second Edition, may be used normatively or informatively in an Engineering Document, either by inclusion or by reference.
+XML Schema, as specified in XML Schema Part 1: Structures Second Edition, may be used normatively or informatively in an Engineering Document, either by inclusion or by reference.

 6.3 Precedence